magdakok/React-Course-Hangman/README.md

 * adding alternative text to hangman image describing the situation
 * using a random word from a list
 * adding restart button

+---

+### Setup
+Clone this repo to your desktop and run `npm install` to install all the dependencies.